-As program manager for our elementary school entrepreneurship program, freshINCedu, and our middle school entrepreneurship program, mxINCedu, I try to embrace this in my work, and it fits in so well with the message of entrepreneurship: Seek to solve a problem.
-Then, try to solve the problem, and it's ok to try and fail and learn, and then try again, in fact that's when development happens!
+Uncharted Learning embraces this through entrepreneurship: Seek to solve a problem.
+Then, try to solve the problem, and it's ok to try and fail and learn, and then try again, in fact, that's when development happens!

 Why Middle School is a Good Time to Introduce Career Exploration